shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Erse’, it break again.”

 Ersatzica turned around.
 It was Tormael, the town chef.
 He stood just outside the workshop.
 His large frame almost matched the door opening.
-He held his hand out, dangling a pickled wolf foot from a string.
+He held his hand out, dangling a taxidermied wolf foot from a string.
 It was covered in ice crystals.
 “Oh, no problem.
 I can fix that for you.”

-[how does pickling work?
-Taxidermied?]

 Tormael dropped the foot as she reached out for it.
 “See you tomorrow.”